 I've been waiting for this sword for quite a long while.
-16 weeks in fact.
+16 weeks in fact (current wait time can be as long as 1 year by the way, such is their current popularity!).
 This sword represents my first "higher tier" sword purchase.

 Admittedly, I thought this design was pretty ugly and I quickly passed it up as one of my favorites.
 But a few weeks later I was drawn back to it, looking at the style with a new light.
 I wouldn't say I liked the sword at this point, but it certainly was different...

 So after many weeks of ogling, saving money (with the resolve to buy a high end sword), and pacing back in forth over which sword I'd like, I finally decided to go with this little obscurity.